vaccarov/OllamaChat/README.md

 # OllamaChat

 `OllamaChat` is an interactive user interface based on React and TypeScript, designed to interact with local language models via Ollama and integrate real-time voice transcription.
-This project offers a smooth chat experience with advanced features like audio transcription, voice playback of model responses, and document management.
+This project offers a smooth chat experience with advanced features like audio transcription, voice playback of model responses, and image analysis.

 ## Overview (desktop & mobile)